Total Pageviews

 Once composers release their music to world, it’s no longer entirely theirs.
 A creative player may raise a piece beyond what the composer intended.
 The composer’s intent (insofar as it can be divined) is certainly grist for the mill.
 But when a composer’s intent becomes a rigid proscription, it has degenerated into something harmful to the creative process.

-By the way, if you hear a touch of Travis picking in my performance of No. 17, you’re not imagining it.
+By the way, if you detect a touch of Travis picking in my performance of No. 17, you’re not imagining it.
 Practicing this piece, I couldn’t shake the shadow of Merle looking o’er my shoulder.
 So I just went with it.
-Yes, it’s an anachronism.
-Doubtless I’ll land in music history hell for this.
+Okay, it’s an anachronism.
+But this is an unpretentious little étude, not the Saint Matthew Passion.
+So let’s lighten up and have fun.

 Étude 18